 There are three severities in Testlio platform, and each of these severities can be mapped to one or more priorities in Jira based on clients' choice:

-However the first Jira Priority is the default when creating and syncing an issue from Testlio to Jira.
+However, the first Jira Priority is the default when creating and syncing an issue from Testlio to Jira.

 What is a Mindmap in Testlio, what can it be used for?

-Mindmap can be created to categorize issues created with different branches in Testlio for easy sorting and task assignment or eventually mapping different group of issues to different Jira components as required by the user.
+Mindmap can be created to categorize issues created with different branches in Testlio for easy sorting and task assignment or eventually mapping different group of issues to a different Jira components as required by the user.

 How can I sync issues from Jira to Testlio that were not created by Testlio?

-In our Integration you have the full control to add issues created in Jira to Testlio bug stack, so that testers in test cycles would know that these bugs are reported before and no need to re-create them.
+In our Integration, you have the full control to add issues created in Jira to Testlio bug stack so that testers in test cycles would know that these bugs are reported before and no need to re-create them.
 In order to do that you just need to add 'testlio' label to the issue in Jira and let the magic happen.

 So you can add any field name you want to sync in Testlio's Jira integration configuration, specify if it's a static field that wouldn't change per issue, or make it dynamic that can be set by tester per issue, with the option of a default value in case no value is entered.